 Suddenly a preacher (a slender fellow probably in his mid 30s) appeared and began descending the stairs with me.
 He talked about his church and said it was a "Southern Methodist" church.
 I rather emotionally told him that I was somewhat familiar with Methodists because as a child I had been brought up in the Methodist church.
 I quickly added that I was not now a Christian.
 He acknowledged my statement and he simply stated "you changed your opinion."
 I responded, "Yes," but I quickly added, "I believe in God."

-At this point, I wanted to try to explain to him why I wasn't Christian.
+At this point, I wanted to try to explain to him why I was not Christian.
 I had many reasons, but one reason in particular had been on my mind lately.
 I had come to believe that there was only one God, and that the Christians seemed to contort that concept by turning Christ into a God.
 I told him I believed what Mohammad stated in the Koran, that God has no son.
-I said that God was "resplendent" in himself and that he didn't need a son.
-Again, fumbling a bit, I explained that I believed in the idea of "one God".
+I said that God was "resplendent" in himself and that he did not need a son.
+Again, fumbling a bit, I explained that I believed in the idea of "one God."

 I quickly added that I was "no adherent of the Koran" either.
 I was only using Mohammad and the Koran to illustrate my belief in one God.
-I also didn't believe in Islam, but I thought Mohammad's insistence in the Koran that God did not have a son was extremely important, and that Christians should pay attention to this assertion.
+I did not believe in Islam, but I thought Mohammad's insistence in the Koran that God did not have a son was extremely important, and that Christians should pay attention to this assertion.
 I also wanted to impress on the preacher that my rejection of Christianity was well thought out, and that I was versed in both the Bible and the Koran.
-I hadn't arrived at my concept of God lightly.
+I had not arrived at my concept of God lightly.